snesin/jcade/README.markdown

 The event is triggered regardless where the element is in the document or how the element was created (via innerHTML assignments, jQuery methods, or methods from other frameworks).

-The added `$.uiFactory` method encapsulates the binding and instantiating into a simple function call.
-The above three lines of JavaScript can be replaced with a simple single one:
+The jcade plug-in adds also adds the `$.uiFactory` helper method, which encapsulates the binding and instantiating into a simple function call.
+The above three lines of JavaScript can be replaced with a single one:

     $.uiFactory("myNamespace.widgets.ColorPicker");

-Also, options defined in the HTML will be passed to the constructor.
+Using the `$.uiFactory` method, options defined in the HTML will also be passed to the constructor.
 For example, the HTML could then look like so:

     <input class="myNamespace.widgets.ColorPicker" ColorPicker:options="disabled:false, format:'HSV'" />

-Behind the scenes, after using the `$.uiFactory` method, the above HTML would trigger the following in JavaScript:
+Behind the scenes, after using the `$.uiFactory` method, inserting the above HTML would trigger the following in JavaScript:

     new myNamespace.widgets.ColorPicker({disabled:false, format:'HSV'},element);